voellin2/HappyEdit/README.md

 ---------------------

-It's possible to write your own server implementation to, for example, let users edit files on a remote server.
+It's possible to write your own server implementation to, for example, let users edit files on your server.

-Basically, your server must implement a simple REST interface:
+Your server must implement a simple REST interface:

  * POST    /connect
  * GET     /files